K. N. Nehru

-Kanakilliyanallur Narayansamy Nehru (born 9 November 1952) is an Indian politician and Minister for Municipal Administration, Urban and Water Supply.
+Kanakilliyanallur Narayansamy Nehru (born 9 November 1952) is an Indian politician, Deputy leaders of the opposition in the Tamil Nadu Legislative Assembly and Former Minister for Municipal Administration, Urban and Water Supply.
 He is the Member of Legislative Assembly (MLA) of the Tiruchirappalli West constituency.
 He is a former Minister for Transport in the Government of Tamil Nadu.
 He has been elected to the Tamil Nadu Legislative Assembly on five occasions as a candidate of the Dravida Munnetra Kazhagam (DMK) party.

 He is presently elevated as Principal Secretary of DMK.

 Personal life

-K. N. Nehru was born in Kanakilliyanallur on 9 November 1952.
+K. N. Nehru was born in a Telugu Reddy family in Kanakilliyanallur on 9 November 1952.
 He completed his school education and now lives in Trichy.
 His son K. N. Arun Nehru is also actively working in Trichy branch of the DMK.
 Nehru has three younger brothers, one elder sister, and two younger sisters.
 He has two daughters and one son.

 Politics

 Nehru's father, an Indian National Congress member, named his son after Jawaharlal Nehru.
 Later in the early 1970s, Nehru's family moved to the DMK.
 He started his political career as Pullambadi union chairman.

 In 2021 under his leadership Secular Progressive Alliance won all the 9 seats in Tiruchirappalli district.

 Nehru successfully organized many high level party meetings, so the DMK party leader and Tamil Nadu chief Minister M. K. Stalin always praises Nehru as "Maanadu endraal Nehru, Nehru endraal Maanadu".

 Nehru has been elected to the Tamil Nadu Legislative Assembly on five occasions, twice from Lalgudi constituency, in the elections of 1989 and 1996 and thrice from 2006, 2016 and 2021 Tiruchirappalli West constituency.